-The factor of 2.56 accounts for the increase in power density due to ground reflection, assuming a reflection coefficient of $1.6 (1.6 \times 1.6 = 2.56)$.
+The factor of 2.56 accounts for the increase in power density due to ground reflection, assuming a reflection coefficient of $1.6(1.6 \times 1.6 = 2.56)$.
 The factor of 1.64 is the gain of a half-wave dipole relative to an isotropic radiator.
 The factor of 100 in the numerator converts to the desired units of power density.

-These formulas have been built into a proprietary program that calculates, at each location on an arbitrary rectangular grid, the total expected power density from any number of individual radiation sources.
-The program also allows for the description of uneven terrain at the site, to obtain more accurate projections.
+This formula has been built into a proprietary program that calculates, at each location on an arbitrary rectangular grid, the total expected power density from any number of individual radiation sources.
+The program also allows for the description of uneven terrain in the vicinity, to obtain more accurate projections.